 How To Use an Air Fryer

-By now you have most likely heard of and experienced cooking or food from an air fryer.
-If you have not, then let this be an introduction for one of the most amazing small kitchen appliances available today.
+By now you have most likely heard of and experienced cooking or food from an air fryer. f you have not, then let this be an introduction for one of the most amazing countertop kitchen appliances available today.

-People love their air fryers, and for very good reason.
-Not only does cooking with an air fryer produce delicious food that perfectly replicates deep fried foods, giving it that iconic crunchy exterior while maintaining a juicy tender core, but the food cooked is also so much healthier than other frying options.
+People love cooking food in their air fryers, and for very good reason.
+Not only does cooking with an air fryer produce delicious food that perfectly replicates deep fried foods, giving it that iconic crunchy exterior while maintaining a juicy tender core, but the food cooked is also so much healthier than other deep fryer options.
 Food cooked in an air fryer has up to 90% less carcinogens than deep fried foods along with a reduction of calories of 50% or more.
-One of the main reasons for that is the method of which air fryers cook the food which allows you to make whatever you want without oil.
+One of the main reasons for that is the method of which air fryers cook the food which allows you to make whatever you want with little oil or none at all. the bottom line is that air frying is better than deep frying in almost every way.
 So, how do air fryers work?
 Let’s find out.

 How Exactly an Air Fryer Works

 Air fryers are comprised of several components that allow the appliance to cook your food evenly, conveniently, and to perfection.
 The components of an air fryer are the heating element with its own chamber, a blowing fan to circulate the air, an inner and outer air fryer basket within the cooking chamber to house your food and collect any dripping juices and fats, a control display, and the power supply which plugs into your kitchen power outlet.